-Capital investment and technical and technological innovation are the best ways to improve productivity in the 21st century — not increased labour “flexibility”, says managing editor David Donovan.
+Capital investment, and technical and technological innovation are the best ways to improve productivity in the 21st century — not so-called increased labour “flexibility”, writes managing editor David Donovan.

 Why everything you thought you knew about economics is probably wrong (Part Three)

 Increased productivity is all about working smarter — not harder

 ON A DAILY BASIS, we hear representatives from big business, industry and employer groups, free market lobbyists, neo-liberal economists and conservative politicians talking urgently about the need for the labour market to be given more of what they call “flexibility”.